davidmaceachern/nosozu/README.md

 </div>
 <br />

-!!
-This library is still under development, and as such there are no guarantees that it will work under load if at all,
+This library is still under development, and as such there are no guarantees that it will work under load, if at all,

 Contributions are welcome, see [here](https://github.com/davidmaceachern/nosozu#contributing)